lunaticstarr/CourseProject_GettingandCleaningData/README.md

 4. The tidy dataset -- download the raw data and run the R script, this tidy dataset will be generated in your working directory (TidyDataset.txt and TidyAverage.txt).

-5. Codebook.Rmd -- a code book that describes the variables, the data, and any transformations or work that have been performed to clean up the data.
+5. Codebook.Rmd -- a code book that describes the variables, the data, and any transformations or work that have been performed to clean up the data.    <br>

 Generally, I hope that I have done a good job on this project and successfully created my first tidy dataset!